-For the three months ended and as of 31 March For the year ended and as of 31 December
+For the year ended and as of 31 December

-2013 2012 2012 2011 2010
+2012 2011 2010

 (unaudited)

-Access lines voice (thousands) (1) 1,093 1,253 1,134 1,285 1,368
+Access lines voice (thousands) (1) 1,134 1,285 1,368

-Period-on-period (%) (12.8) (11.8) (6.1)
+Year-on-year change (%) (11.8) (6.1)

-Business DSL (thousands) (2) 183 181 174 176 161
+Business DSL (thousands) (2) 174 176 161

-Period-on-period (%) 1.1 (1.1) 9.3
+Year-on-year change (%) (1.1) 9.3

-Connections VPN (thousands) (3) 74 74 75.3 73.9 72.4
+Connections VPN (thousands) (3) 75.3 73.9 72.4

-Period-on-period (%) 1.9 2.1
+Year-on-year change (%) 1.9 2.1

-Service revenues (EUR million) (4) 246 252 996 1,012 958
+Service revenues (EUR million) (4) 996 1,012 958

-Period-on-period (%) (2.4) (1.0) 5.0
+Year-on-year change (%) (1.0) 5.0

-Wireless customers (thousands) (5) 1,670 1,606 2,337 2,105 1,774
+Wireless customers (thousands) (5) 2,337 2,105 1,774

-Period-on-period (%) 4.0 11.0 18.7
+Year-on-year change (%) 11.0 18.7

-ARPU wireless blended (EUR) (6) 48 51 37 42 46
+ARPU wireless blended (EUR) (6) 37 42 46

-Period-on-period (%) (5.9) (11.9) (8.7)
+Year-on-year change (%) (11.9) (8.7)

-- (1) Access lines voice for the Business segment is the total number of traditional voice and VoIP connections provided to customers of KPN's Business segment as of the end of the specified period.
-As of 1 January 2013, Internet plus Bellen Zakelijke Markt (IPBZM) is included in the Access lines voice numbers. - (2) Business DSL for the Business segment is the total number of DSL connections provided to KPN's Business segment as of the end of the specified period.
-As of 1 January 2013, OndernemersPakket Internet plus Bellen (OPIB) and Internet plus Bellen Zakelijke Markt (IPBZM) are included in the business DSL numbers. - (3) Connections VPN for the Business segment is the total number of E-VPN and IP-VPN connections for external and internal customers, including tailor made solutions for large or corporate clients and internal wholesale customers (where revenues are recognized by the Business segment), but excluding external wholesale customers (where revenues are recognized by the NetCo segment), as of the end of the specified period. - (4) Service revenues for the Business segment include subscription fees for voice, SMS/MMS and mobile data; handset lease from Telfort Zakelijk and insurance; revenues from incoming and outgoing voice, SMS/MMS and mobile data; revenues from roaming and net content; and M2M revenues for the specified period.
+- (1) Access lines voice for the Business segment is the total number of traditional voice and VoIP connections provided to customers of KPN's Business segment as of the end of the specified period. - Business DSL for the Business segment is the total number of DSL connections provided to KPN's Business segment as of the end of the specified period. - (3) Connections VPN for the Business segment is the total number of E-VPN and IP-VPN connections for external and internal customers, including tailor made solutions for large or corporate clients and internal wholesale customers (where revenues are recognized by the Business segment), but excluding external wholesale customers (where revenues are recognized by the NetCo segment), as of the end of the specified period. - (4) Service revenues for the Business segment include subscription fees for voice, SMS/MMS and mobile data; handset lease and insurance; revenues from incoming and outgoing voice, SMS/MMS and mobile data; revenues from roaming and net content; and M2M revenues for the specified period.
 As of 1 January 2012, Telfort Zakelijk moved from Consumer Mobile retail to Business mobile.
 2011 service revenues for Business has been adjusted for the impact of these moves, which resulted in an increase of EUR 59 million.
 2010 service revenues for Business has not been restated for these moves. - Wireless customers for the Business segment is the total number of subscribers (postpaid and M2M) connected to KPN's mobile network as of the end of the specified period.
 As of 1 January 2012, Telfort Zakelijk moved from Consumer Mobile retail to Business mobile.
-2011 wireless customers for Business has been adjusted for the impact of these changes, which resulted in an increase of approximately 148 thousand subscribers.
-2010 wireless customers for Business has not been restated for these moves.
-As of 1 January 2013, M2M subscribers are excluded from the Wireless customers (Business) numbers. - (6) ARPU wireless blended for the Business segment is the average service revenues per month per subscriber.
+2011 wireless customers for Business has been adjusted for the impact of these changes, which resulted in an increase of 148,000 subscribers.
+2010 wireless customers for Business has not been restated for these moves. - (6) ARPU wireless blended for the Business segment is the average service revenues per month per subscriber.
 ARPU wireless blended for the Business segment is calculated as the service revenues for the specified period divided by the sum of the month-end average subscriber base (postpaid and M2M) for months of that period.
 As of 1 January 2012, Telfort Zakelijk moved from Consumer Mobile retail to Business mobile.
 2011 ARPU wireless blended for Business was not impacted by these moves.
 2010 ARPU wireless blended for Business has not been restated for these moves.
-As of 1 January 2013, M2M revenues and subscribers are excluded from the ARPU wireless blended (Business) calculation.